 The Mullins were in Sydney by early January and toured in Australia for over a year until leaving for Vancouver, where they arrived 5th March 1914.

 Albert’s work kept him in Canada for nearly three months before it was time to eventually return to England.
 There is no doubt that Albert’s International sales drive had been a success.
 Evidence of this remains today by the number of enquiries the company receives from Australia and Canada as to the heritage and value of an old Barnes & Mullins banjo or mandolin.

 Of course this trip was not to end well when Albert and his daughter Eileen lost their lives in the Empress of Ireland disaster.

 Mrs Kate Mullins survived, she is understood to have sustained two broken legs.
-On the 12th June her sister Helen arrived in Quebec with Kate’s son “Dick” to take her home.
+On the 12th June her sister Helen arrived in Quebec City with Kate’s son “Dick” to take her home.

 The disaster effected both the Mullins family and Barnes family deeply.
 The two gentlemen had been the greatest of friends, as well as business partners, and this was demonstrated by Albert Mullins giving his son Dick the middle name of Bowley.

 Kate Mullins never remarried but did live to the very good age of 89 until she passed away in 1964.